-Taxonomy-aligned activities are expressed as a share of turnover reflecting the share of revenue from green activities of investee companies. capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy. operational expenditure (OpEx) reflecting green operational activities of investee companies.
+Taxonomy-aligned activities are expressed as a share

+- turnover reflecting the share of revenue from green activities of investee companies. - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy. - operational expenditure (OpEx) reflecting green operational activities of investee companies.
-In the year 2023 the Fund had a 94% alignment with the EU Taxonomy.
-All of those investments have contributed to the environmental objective climate change mitigation.

 The compliance of investments with the EU Taxonomy was not subject to an assurance provided by one or more auditors or a review by one or more third parties.

-Did the financial product invest in fossil gas and/or nuclear energy related activities complying with the EU Taxonomy?
+Did the financial product invest in fossil gas and/or nuclear energy related activities complying with the EU Taxonomy1?